ostegall/kg_ostegall_2022/README.md

 # kg_ostegall_2022

-A project for the Kargo Summer Internship
+## A project for the Kargo Summer Internship

-This program will input any number in the console and output each numerical digit in its word form.
+This program will input any number entered into the console and output each numerical digit in its word form.

 For example, inputting this command in the console: